UCAS results are out now, The best accommodations are going fast — 80% already booked!

 1. Ensuite Rooms: These are ideal for student living in Stratford.
 You get your own bathroom, so no more awkward shower times.
 You also share the kitchen and living areas with flatmates.
 The social aspect of shared kitchens means you'll meet people when you're not hiding away studying.

 2. Studios: These are the move if you value independence above all else and don't mind paying extra for it.
-Prices start at about £160-220 per week for these self-contained units.
 Each unit has its own kitchen, bathroom, and living space.
 They are perfect for final-year students who are fed up with finding others' dishes in the sink.
 They also suit international students wanting more control over their living space.
+If you’re looking for greater independence, multiple student apartments in Stratford-upon-Avon offer private living spaces with all the modern amenities students need.
 They're adult apartments but sized for student budgets (well, larger student budgets).

 3. Shared apartments: These are the cheapest choice in Stratford.
-Prices start at just £95-115 a week.
 These usually have private bedrooms, shared bathrooms, and communal areas.
 They are found in converted houses or purpose-built blocks.
 You’ll need to dive into communal living, including bathroom schedules.
 But these setups often form close friend groups.
 They also give you a true taste of British student life.
 Expect passive-aggressive notes about cleaning rotas and whose milk is in the fridge.
 For many first-year students, shared living offers social benefits and cost savings.
 So, waiting in the bathroom queue is often worth it.

 Stratford-upon-Avon is a historic town.
 Its transport system is efficient, affordable, and friendly for students.
 This makes commuting easy.
 No matter if you're going to class, visiting famous Shakespeare sites, or planning a weekend trip to nearby cities, there are many ways to travel.
 Here’s how you can commute like a pro near student housing in Stratford-upon-Avon:

 1. Bus: Stratford has a strong bus network.
 It connects student areas to universities, shopping spots, and the town centre frequently.
 Stagecoach and Johnson’s Coaches operate these buses.
 They run on key routes, linking to Warwick and Leamington Spa.
-A Unirider pass costs around £15–£20 per week, offering unlimited travel on select routes—a great option for students commuting daily.
+A Unirider pass costs around £19–£23 per week, offering unlimited travel on select routes, a great option for students commuting daily.

 4. Walking: One great thing about Stratford is its walkability.
 You can get to most places without spending a penny.
 Most student housing in Stratford-upon-Avon is close to key spots.
 This makes it easy to walk around the town and enjoy its historic charm.